dtcu0ng/ToolkitTCGM/README.md

 # ToolkitTCGM_Official
-+ A BIG upgrade of APKInstallTCGM.
-A powerful tool to easier use TCGM :D
++ A powerful tool helps use TCGM / Gameloop better

 # (c) CuongZ.
 All rights reserved.